 We were the right people, in the right place, at the right moment… And we nailed our third house sitting!

-Iris and Kenneth live in Bangkok, and before planning their trip to Japan, they searched for a good pet sitter for their three lovely cats.
+Iris lives in Bangkok, and before planning her trip to Japan, she searched for a good pet sitter for her three lovely cats.
 After some interviews they picked a couple that were travelling around Southeast Asia and were interest in do pet sitting and house sitting in Bangkok.

 However, one week before head to Japan they got the bad news: the house sitters changed plans and would not come to Bangkok anymore.
 On the last minute Iris had to find new sitters to look after the cats, so she wrote to many people, and one of them was our friend Sabrina (the great blogger behind Just One Way Ticket).
 Sabrina put us in contact to them and the end of the story is: We were the happiest house sitter back up ever!